jeancf/etcetera/roadmap.md

 ### --unmanage FILENAME ###

 * Support specifying directories instead of individual files (e.g. `/etc/ssh`)

-### --rev FILENAME ###
+* Option to keep all related files in the shadow directory

-Increment version of file by taking a backup of the previous version (the one when --manage or --rev was called last).
+### --commit FILENAME ###

-Can be invoked before or after modification of file.
+Increment version of file by taking a backup of the previous version (the one when --manage or --commit was called last).

 ### --rollback FILENAME ###